-The plant issue scheme will recommence on Monday 3 August 2020 and expiry dates will be extended until December 2020 for customers who were unable to fill their order due to COVID-19 closures.
+The plant issue scheme recommenced on Monday 3 August 2020 and expiry dates have been extended until December 2020 for customers who were unable to fill their order due to COVID-19 closures.
 Please note bookings are essential and can be made by calling 6207 2446.
 Bookings will be available between 9 am and 3 pm Monday to Friday.
 Customers must bring settlement papers, a current rates notice and identification documents (passport or driver’s licence) to their appointment.

 The Retail Garden Centre at the Heritage Nursery remains open for business.

 If you have purchased a brand new residential block of land in the ACT you are entitled to an allocation of plants from the Yarralumla Nursery.
 The ACT Government provides these plants to help you beautify your new home and your suburb.
 There is no further cost to the householder.
 Below are our most frequently asked questions.
 The Plant Issue Scheme is open weekdays from 9 am to 3 pm and is closed on weekends and public holidays.
 See the Plant Issue Scheme flyer for more information.

 The allocation of trees and shrubs may be registered and collected at any time up to two years from the date of signing the land purchase agreement.
 This eligibility is transferable if the land is sold during this period.
 For allocation to newly completed government owned homes, tenants should contact the Housing trust.